programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

-You can save and try to test, but moving in 3D can be difficult.
+You can save the index.html file and try to test, but moving in 3D can be difficult.
 When viewing 3D scenes on 2D surfaces (such as a computer screen) objects that are distant from each other can appear to be close.
-You will make it (somewhat) easier to move in the 3D environment in the next step.
-If you want to test the moving at this stage, it is best done in multiple steps, viewing from the side to lower the jar to the map, and then from the top (birds eye view) to place it in the right spot, or vice versa (Figures 14-16).
+You will make it (somewhat) easier to move in the 3D environment in the next step. **If** you want to test the moving at this stage, it is best done in multiple steps, viewing from the side to lower the jar to the map, and then from the top (birds eye view) to place it in the right spot, or vice versa (Figures 14-16).

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-14.png" alt="While 5 jars are randomly above the map, the Aibom jar has been moved close to its torus." caption="Figure 14.
-Moving jars, such as the Aibom jar, close to their tori is best done in multiple steps and best done when viewing the scene directly from the front, side or above." %}
+Moving jars, such as the Aibom jar, close to their torus is best done in multiple steps and best done when viewing the scene directly from the front, side or above." %}

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-15.png" alt="Birdseye view of jars and map, with the background changed to a pink colour to show that the Aibom jar has been correctly positioned." caption="Figure 15.
 Moving jars while viewing the scene from above helps correctly position jars, triggering a background (random) colour change." %}